wthomson/FitHome-docs/EnergyMonitorFirmware.md

 ### Software
 - OS: [micropython v1.11](https://github.com/BitKnitting/energy_monitor_firmware/tree/master/micropython_build)
 - IDE: [uPyCraft](http://docs.dfrobot.com/upycraft/)
+#### uPyCraftism
+__IMPORTANT__: uPyCraft has a folder in it called _workspace_.
+This folder is mapped (mounted) to a directory on the Mac's/PC's hard drive.
+This is why the firmware starts below the _workspace_ folder.
+This folder needs to be mapped to uPyCraft's folder.
+These are the steps we took:
+- Choose Tools/InitConfig  You'll be asked if you want to init.
+Choose yes.
+- Click on the workspace folder.
+This brings up a Finder dialog box.
+Choose the energy_monitor_firmware directory.

 # Software Design
 [main.py](https://github.com/BitKnitting/energy_monitor_firmware/blob/master/workspace/main.py) gives us a general flow of the code.
 ## Monitor Status